General (scope, time limits)

 Legal assistance at first instance

 Asylum seekers have the right to ask for the appointment of a legal aid lawyer from the moment of the registration of their asylum application.
-However, access to free legal aid in first-instance procedures was in practice not possible as of the end of 2023.

-After the end of its 2017-mid-2021 AMIF funded project on provision of legal aid to asylum seekers during the administrative phase of the procedure,[51] the National Legal Aid Bureau agreed to continue representing vulnerable applicants under its general rules, which would require the asylum seekers to fill in and submit complicated legal aid applications.
+After the end of its 2017-mid-2021 AMIF funded project on provision of legal aid to asylum seekers during the administrative phase of the procedure,[57] the National Legal Aid Bureau agreed to continue representing vulnerable applicants under its general rules, which would require the asylum seekers to fill in and submit complicated legal aid applications.
 The NGO Bulgarian Helsinki Committee, funded by UNHCR, assisted the NLAB with the adaptation and translation of the legal aid forms in English, French, Russian, Arabic, Farsi, Dari, Pashto, Urdu, Kurdish and Turkish languages to facilitate the access to legal aid to vulnerable applicants.
 A problem persists, however, for those who are illiterate and where the assistance of case workers is the only way to get access to legal aid.
 Yet, some of them are reluctant to grant access to legal aid as it would mean that their role in and quality of the procedure would be assessed.
-In 2023, free legal aid was not provided to applicants, with the only exclusion of the statutory representation of unaccompanied asylum seeking and refugee children based on Article 25 LAR provision (see next paragraph).
-This represented a significant deterioration of relevant national practices, as 50 asylum seekers at first instance had been assisted with state provided legal aid in 2021, and 818 vulnerable applicants in 2020.[52]
+Therefore, although 55 asylum seekers were identified as vulnerable or with specific needs by SAR in 2024, none of them, or any other applicants, was assisted to get free legal aid at the first instance,[58] with the only exclusion of the statutory representation of unaccompanied asylum-seeking children based on Article 25 LAR provision (see next paragraph).
+Over the last two years, this continued to be the most significant deterioration of national practices in this respect, vis-a-vis 50 vulnerable adult applicants assisted with state provided legal aid at first instance in 2021, and 818 vulnerable adult applicants in 2020.[59]

-Other asylum seekers who were not recognised as having specific vulnerabilities did not enjoy access to legal aid at the first instance of the asylum procedure even in previous or following years.
+Other asylum seekers, who were not recognised as having specific vulnerabilities, did not enjoy access to legal aid at the first instance of the asylum procedure even in previous or following years.

 Legal assistance in appeals